sandipransing/rails_tiny_mce/README.md

-# RailsTinyMCE - A Rich Text Editor for ruby on rails VERSION 3
+# RailsTinyMCE - A Rich Text Editor for rails 3

 TinyMCE is a javascript rich text editor.
 It is easy to integrate with blogs, cms, messages and mailers.